FRC-3181/CAD/README.md

 CAD
 ===

-Files used by the CAD team are stored here.
+CAD files for Mechanical team are stored here.